 1. MISSION STATEMENT

-The International Polar Guides Association (IPGA) is a Corporation Without Share (not-for-profit) worldwide body founded by active polar guides to facilitate the development and preservation of high quality professional guiding in polar-ice environments.
+The International Polar Guides Association (IPGA) is a Corporation Without Share (not-for-profit) worldwide body founded by active polar expedition guides to facilitate the development and preservation of high quality professional guiding in polar-ice environments.

 IPGA is administered by its members and employees.
 All operational procedures including selection and function of the board and its committees, endorsement procedures, guide assessment and registration, formulation of skills and common practice guidelines, are roles undertaken by IPGA members.
 Legal, accounting, taxation, insurance, web and other business services may be outsourced to private-sector companies.

 3. IPGA ADMINISTRATION